PatrykKucia/STM32L476RG_Basics/README.md

     - `" "`The double quotes are used for string literals.They interpret escape sequences like newline, tab, backspace, etc.
     - newlib-nano is a C library for embedded systems, and it provides a minimal set of features from the newlib library.
 The option Use float with printf allows the library to include the necessary code to support the floating-point formatting in the printf function.
     - when Overrun is enable program will block when to much data is received.
 When disabled it will just loose some data.
-    - We can setup external UART instead NEUCLEO UART2. for testing i used ftdi232 and USART1.
+    - We can setup external UART instead NEUCLEO UART2. for testing i used ftdi232 and USART1, you can set up external 5V power source in JP5 jumper.
 Pinout:
     ![alt text](image-20.png)
   # System clocking, RTC, watchdog
   - functions